RMDs Made Simple: Roth IRAs, Traditional IRAs, and Inherited Accounts Explained

 If your father dies at age 78 and leaves you his IRA (and he was already taking RMDs):

-You must take RMDs every year
+You must take RMDs every year.

-The entire account must be drained by year 10
+The entire account must be drained by year 10.

-All withdrawals are taxable income to you
+All withdrawals are taxable income for you.

-This catches many beneficiaries by surprise.
+This situation catches many beneficiaries by surprise.

 Inherited Roth IRAs